syncfusion-content/maui-docs/MAUI/NumericEntry/Overview.md

 # .NET MAUI NumericEntry Overview

 The .NET MAUI NumericEntry control is designed to provide a user-friendly and advanced input experience for numeric values.
-It supports a wide range of numeric formats, including currency, percentage, and decimals, among others.
+It supports a wide range of numeric formats, including currency, percentages, decimals, and more.
 With its key features, it enables enhanced user experience and facilitates input validation.

 ## Control Structure